aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 ```

 ### ContainerSecurityContext
-When configuring the `securityContext` for a container, you can provide values either as string or dict.
+When configuring the `securityContext` for a container, you can provide values as string or dict.

 The output depends on the provided data type:
 - Dict value: The value is used as-is without further processing.
 An empty dict (`{}`) is valid input, too.